Performance Analysis for Wireless Localization with Random Sensor Network: Simulation Studies

 \subsection{Simulation results for Type II MHP Model}

-A Type~II MHP sensor network \(\Xi_\R\) with core radius \(\rho_c = 0.3\) km is simulated within a fixed estimation range \(\R = 30\) km in \(\IR^2\).
-To the best of the authors’ knowledge, there is currently no computationally efficient and exact method for simulating repulsive or dependent point processes—such as the Type~II MHP, DPP, or MCP—\emph{conditioned on having exactly \(n\) sensors} inside a bounded observation window.
-Since the CMSE is defined under the conditioning on a fixed number of sensors, it cannot be reliably simulated for these non-Poisson models.
-We therefore restrict our numerical investigations for these models to the MSE performance, where the number of sensors is random and controlled through the point intensity.
-For comparison, we also simulate a reference PPP network \(\Phi_\R\) with the same sensor intensity, and include the corresponding theoretical MSE bound derived under the Poisson assumption.
+To the best of the authors’ knowledge, there is currently no computationally efficient and exact method for simulating repulsive or dependent PPs—such as the MHP, DPP, or MCP—\emph{conditioned on having exactly \(n\) sensors} within a bounded observation window.
+Since the CMSE is defined under conditioning on a fixed number of sensors, it cannot be reliably simulated for these non-HPPP models.
+We therefore restrict our numerical investigations for these models to the MSE performance, where the number of sensors is random and governed by the point intensity.

+A Type~II MHP sensor network \(\Xi_\R\) with density ranging from 0.03 to 0.07 sensors per square meter is simulated within a disk of radius \(\R = 30\) m in \(\IR^2\).
+For comparison, we also simulate a reference HPPP network \(\Phi_\R\) with the same intensity, and include the corresponding theoretical MSE bound derived under the HPPP assumption.

-Figure~\ref{fig:MSD_Poisson_vs_Matern_R30} shows the empirical MSE for both the PPP $\Phi_\R$ and the Type~II MHP $\Xi_\R$ sensor networks, together with the theoretical upper bound derived for the PPP, as functions of the sensor density.
-To ensure a fair comparison, the intensity of the underlying parent PPP $\Phi^p$ in the MHP construction is selected according to~\eqref{equ:density_MHP_II} so that the resulting MHP $\Xi_\R$ has the same point density as the reference PPP $\Phi_\R$.
+Figure~\ref{fig:MSD_Poisson_vs_Matern_R30} and Table~\ref{tab:ppp_vs_matern2_rho_sensitivity} present the simulated MSE for the reference HPPP and Type~II MHP networks under different hardcore radii \(\rho_c\).
+The intensity of the underlying parent HPPP in the MHP construction is selected according to~\eqref{equ:density_MHP_II} so that the resulting MHP \(\Xi_\R\) has the same point density as the reference HPPP \(\Phi_\R\).

+We observe that when the hardcore radius is small (e.g., \(\rho_c = 1\) m), the MSE of the MHP network is nearly identical to that of the HPPP.
+In this regime, the repulsion between points is weak, and the spatial configuration of the MHP closely resembles that of an HPPP, resulting in similar estimation performance.

+As the hardcore radius increases (e.g., \(\rho_c = 2\) m), the repulsion becomes stronger, leading to a more evenly spaced sensor deployment.
+This increased spatial regularity improves coverage and reduces clustering effects, which in turn yields a consistently lower MSE compared to the HPPP across all considered density levels.